Hernia Mesh Failure

 “Following hernia mesh failure, the revision takes place absolutely anytime at all,” the late hernia surgeon Dr. Robert Bendavid told Drugwatch.
 “Provided that pain is not the issue, if it’s simply a recurrence, it’s a straightforward operation.”

 In addition to mesh removal, hernia mesh infections will likely be treated with antibiotics.
-Different types and brands of mesh are often prone to specific failures.
+Different types and brands of mesh are prone to specific failures.

-Multiple follow-up studies, including one consisting of 1,720 participants released in 2022, found low rates of complications in inguinal hernia repair that used mesh.
+Multiple follow-up studies, including one consisting of 1,720 participants published in 2022, found low rates of complications in inguinal hernia repair that used mesh.
 Five years after surgery, 3.9% of people reported severe or disabling problems, 3.2% reported pain and 3.1% reported limitations in movement.

 What Causes Hernia Mesh Failure?